MicrosoftDocs/dynamics-365-fraud-protection/content/diagnose-experience.md

 ## Generate reports

-1. In the left navigation, select **Purchase** and then select **Diagnose**.
+1. In the left navigation, select **Purchase**, and then select **Diagnose**.
 1. When you're ready to upload the data, select **Upload Data**.

-   You can begin creating reports after all four data files (Purchases, Payment instruments, Products, and Chargebacks) are uploaded.
+    After all four data files (Purchases, Payment instruments, Products, and Chargebacks) are uploaded, you can start to generate reports.

 1. To generate a report, select **Generate reports**.

-   Report generation typically takes no longer than 24 hours, but might take more or less time depending on the size of your files.
+    Typically, report generation takes no longer than 24 hours.
+However, it might take more or less time, depending on the size of your files.

 ### Data diagnostic report